emilekanaan/random-quote-machine/README.md

-A Random Quote Machine (generator)
+# Random Quote Machine (generator)

-this project is created using React and Bootstrap
+this project i made using React and Bootstrap